Build with customer empathy

 When not to apply this approach

-Many legal, compliance, and industry requirements that might necessitate an alternate approach.
-If public releases of a developing solution create risk to patent timing, intellectual property protection, customer data leaks, or violation of established compliance requirements, this approach may not be suitable.
+There are many legal, compliance, and industry requirements that might necessitate an alternate approach.
+If public releases of a developing solution create risk to patent timing, intellectual property protection, customer data leaks, or violation of established compliance requirements, this approach might not be suitable.
 When perceived risks like these exist, consult legal counsel before adopting any guided approach to release management.

 After you've built an MVP solution, you can measure the empathy value and scale value.
 Learn how to measure for customer impact.